-Kim Jong Un Goes To China
+North Korean Leader Kim Jong Un Goes To China

 North Korean leader Kim Jong Un has traveled to China at the request of Chinese president Xi Jinping, state media of both countries announced.
 It's Kim's fourth visit to China in a year.